Zeta Functions and the (Linear) Logic of Markov Processes: Graphings and dynamical systems

-Based on this result, models based on deterministic graphings -- or equivalently on partial measured dynamical systems -- can be defined based on realisability techniques using zeta functions to compute the orthogonality.
+This shows that the author's realisability (sub)models of deterministic graphings, or equivalently of partial measured dynamical systems, can be constructed using zeta functions to define the orthogonality, similarly to the restricted graph setting we considered in the previous section.